ga-wdi-boston/html-css-layout/README.md

 `left` float, `right` to clear a `right` float, or `both` to clear either kind of float.

+### Code Along: Float Demonstration

+Working on our `training` branch, let's use the example HTML code to demonstrate floating.

 ![Clearing a Float](assets/images/floated-block-elements-04.png)

 > Ordinarily, elements expand to hold their containers.
 However, floated